Frequently asked questions

 You will need to contact the New Zealand High Commission or Embassy in your country to obtain a paper application form.
 Contact information for each New Zealand High Commission or Embassy can be found here.

-For most types of scholarships you do not require an offer of place at your selected institution before you apply.
+For New Zealand Scholarships you do not require an offer of place at your selected institution before you apply.
 If you are shortlisted for a scholarship we will seek a place at the institution you have requested in your application form on your behalf.
-The exception is the Commonwealth Scholarships scheme, where having an offer of place is still required before your application can be accepted.
+However for PhD applicants and Masters by Thesis applicants, when you reach the shortlisting stage, you will need to have a Letter of Support from your proposed supervisor.

 The entitlements of the Scholarship include full tuition fees, a living allowance (paid fortnightly), an establishment allowance, medical and travel insurance, travel between your home country and New Zealand at the start and end of your scholarship, home leave or reunion travel for some eligible scholars, pastoral and academic support at your institution, and assistance with research and thesis costs for most postgraduate research students.